JanHerca/urantiapedia/output/wikijs/en/article/Gaetan_Charland/We_All_Have_What_It_Takes_To_Live_According_to_the_Will_of_God.md

 ## 4. Our Attitudes and Actions.

 > _But how unkind knowingly to defile or otherwise deliberately to pollute the plysical body, which must serve as the earthly tabernacle of this marvelous gift from God.
-All pbysical poisons greatly retard the efforts of the Adjuster to exalt the material mind, while the mental poisons of fear, anger, enyy, jealousy, suspicion, and intolerance likewise tremendously interfere with the spiritual progress of the evolving soul._ [[UB 110:1.5](/en/The_Urantia_Book/110#p1_5)]
+All pbysical poisons greatly retard the efforts of the Adjuster to exalt the material mind, while the mental poisons of fear, anger, enyy, jealousy, suspicion, and intolerance likewise tremendously interfere with the spiritual progress of the evolving soul._ <a id="a76_429"></a>[[UB 110:1.5](/en/The_Urantia_Book/110#p1_5)]

 What are these physical poisons that retard the efforts of the Adjuster in exalting the material mind?
 Could they be what we call drugs, alcohol, cigarettes and certain kinds of food!
 If we really have a supreme desire to work hand in hand, mind to mind with our Adjuster, we should start looking for ways to replace or eliminate some or all of those substances from our lives.
 We should start by getting some healthier life habits.
 Those improvements could be some regular physical exercise or different eating habits.
 We all know the expression “A sound mind in a sound body.”
 Here it takes its full measure.

 What are we going to do now with the mental poisons?
 How do we get rid of these bad traits of personality and character?
 Probably a good dose of sincerity and humility would help us look into ourselves and see who we really are and what we can do about it.
 Here is what _The Urantia Book_ tell us:

 > _The keys of the kingdom of heaven are: sincerity, more sincerity, and more sincerity.
 All men bave these keys.
 Men use them—advance in spirit status—by decisions, by more decisions, and by more decisions.
-The highest moral choice is the choice of the highest possible value, and always—in any sphere, in all of them—this is to choose to do the will of God._ [[UB 39:4.14](/en/The_Urantia_Book/39#p4_14)]
+The highest moral choice is the choice of the highest possible value, and always—in any sphere, in all of them—this is to choose to do the will of God._ <a id="a82_361"></a>[[UB 39:4.14](/en/The_Urantia_Book/39#p4_14)]

 > _Too often, all too often, you mar your minds by insincerity and sear them with unrighteousness; you subject them to animal fear and distort them by useless anxiety.
 Therefore, though the source of mind is divine, mind as you know it on your world of ascension can hardly become the object of great admiration, much less of adoration or worship.
-The contemplation of the immature and inactive human intellect should lead only to reactions of humility._ [[UB 9:5.7](/en/The_Urantia_Book/9#p5_7)]
+The contemplation of the immature and inactive human intellect should lead only to reactions of humility._ <a id="a84_455"></a>[[UB 9:5.7](/en/The_Urantia_Book/9#p5_7)]

 We can help ourselves by praying every day to our Father to teach us to overcome our human handicaps.
 We can practice meditation as Rodan of Alexandria enjoined the apostles to do in light of the Master's life habits.
 We can try to live our life according to the precepts of the philosophy of Rodan.
 “Where there is a will, there is always a way”—the old saying says.
 If we want the relation of our Adjuster with us to be more effective, we have to act, make decisions and abide by them.
 We have to die to our old ways of thinking.
 We have to find new ways to enhance our perception of the leading of our Adjusters.
 We have to reach upward as strongly as our Adjuster is reaching downward.